-7.9.3 Review content guidelines:
+6.9.3 Review content guidelines:

 Depending upon the number of medical faculty involved and the frequency with which reviews are conducted, the review process has the potential of becoming onerous for DHs.
-In the interests of efficiency and consistency, development of a department-specific standardized review content form is encouraged.
+In the interests of efficiency and consistency, a standardized review content form is available with options for departmental modifications.
 Review discussion content will minimally include:

-- a) Maintenance of certification where applicable - b) Maintenance of licensure and health authority privileges where applicable - c) Maintenance of CME credits and participation in continuing professional development - d) Participation in FD activities; personal FD needs review - e) Participation in the administrative affairs of the department/college - f) Student and peer teaching evaluations7 - g) Academic career development and progress towards promotion, if desired - h) Participation in research activities, if desired - i) Academic deliverables, with attention to any desired changes - j) Contractual matters, as specified in contracts or other agreements
+- a) Maintenance of certification where applicable - b) Maintenance of licensure and health authority privileges where applicable - c) Maintenance of CME credits and participation in continuing professional development - d) Participation in FD activities; personal FD needs review - e) Participation in the administrative affairs of the department/college - f) Student and peer teaching evaluations6 - g) Academic career development and progress towards promotion, if desired - h) Participation in research activities, if desired - i) Academic deliverables, with attention to any desired changes - j) Contractual matters, as specified in contracts or other agreements

-8. Promotion of academic rank
+7. Promotion of academic rank

 These Procedures do not attempt to set out the applicable standards medical faculty appointees must meet to achieve promotion in academic rank.
-Promotion standards are determined independently by the academic departments, the CoM, and the U of S. However, there is need for a recognized application and review process for medical faculty seeking promotion.
-While it is acknowledged that the process and the promotions committee composition might vary from department to department, the aim should be to achieve consistency with the following guidelines.
+Promotion standards are determined independently by the academic departments, the CoM, and Usask.
+There is a recognized application and review process for medical faculty seeking promotion to achieve consistency with the following guidelines.

-8.1 Promotion application guidelines:
+7.1 Promotion application guidelines: